 The only person who is responsible for the health of your application is you.
 Your customers aren’t going to be understanding if you tell them that they can’t access their data because some teenager on a different continent broke your workflow by not adhering to SemVer as strictly as you’d like them to.

 Pinning the major version number does not avoid your breakage.
-The best you can hope for is a temporary postponement.
-Postponing problems is generally a horrible idea because most problems only get worse, the longer you neglect them.
+The best you can hope for is a temporary postponement by slowing down updates.
+Postponing problems is generally a horrible idea because most problems only get worse the longer you neglect them.

 In practice that means that you need to be pro-active, regardless of the version schemes of your dependencies: